-A suggested text for this Blessing is:
+Alternatively, a suggested text for this Blessing is as follows:

-Lord, make us feel your invitation to 'come to the water'.
+Lord God, our Father, at your invitation to 'come to the water', we ask you to bless this water.

-At the very beginning You blessed the water, your great gift to us, and now we ask that Your blessing be renewed in this water here today.
-We ask that through this water blessing we will all be renewed.
-Water to Aboriginal and Torres Strait Islander people is always a sign of God's peace and fulfilment in everything that is good; the promise of food, of Your love, and protection, and Your power to love one another as true Christians.
-Lord, this truly is a sign of the new life in Christ, which in Baptism we have all received.
+At the beginning of time you blessed the waters of creation, your great gift to us.

+Water to Aboriginal and Torres Strait Islander people is always a sign of your peace and fulfilment in everything that is good: the promise of food, of love and protection, and your power to love one another as true Christians.

+Water is also a sign of the new life in Christ, which we have received in baptism.